mhollfelder/openvent/docs/06_prototype/prototype1st.md

   <img src="https://raw.githubusercontent.com/mhollfelder/openvent/assets/docs/assets/1stprototype/v1_printer_preview.jpeg" height="200px">
 </p>

-As you can see above, the motor is directly connected to the axis.\
+As you can see above, the motor is directly connected to the axis without any transmission.\
 Moreover, the axis holds the belt which is getting wrapped around it when the motor starts.\
 Relaxation of the compressed object will un-wind the belt and relax the whole setup.
 The assembled real-life prototype is illustrated here: